picchius94/unstruct_navigation/README.md

 terrain.sample_generator(plot=True)
 ```

 The map matrix can be accessed by calling  `terrain.Z`.
-Here, an example
-![an example](Images_example/Figure_2.png)

 Upon initialization, it is also possible to change each filter parameter individually (for example: `terrain.perc_obstacles = 0.12`).
 The full list of parameters can be found in the class definition.
+![an example](Images_example/Figure_2.png)

 ## 2. Traversability Analysis
 A geometric traversability analysis is performed with a similar method to what NASA developed for the [Martian Exploration Rovers](https://ieeexplore.ieee.org/document/1035370).
 It assigns to the map points a traversability value from 0 (super safe) to 255 (super unsafe).
 The traversability analysis is composed of an **obstacle**, **slope** and **roughness** test.
 Then, the three tests are averaged to compute the final traversability cost.